ShawnZong/amazing-game-analytics-ai-chatbot/README.md

 - Encountered integration problems with LangGraph
 - Switched to official React packages from LangGraph: `@langchain/langgraph-sdk/react`

+---

 ### ⏱️ Time Allocation

 Development followed a structured learning and implementation approach:

-1. **Foundation (Early Phase)**: Studied Cloudflare SDK and Workers architecture to understand the deployment platform
+1. **Foundation (Early Phase)**
+   - Studied Cloudflare SDK and Workers architecture to understand the deployment platform

+2. **API Understanding**
-2. **API Understanding**: Analyzed RAWG APIs to understand data structure and available endpoints
+   - Analyzed RAWG APIs to understand data structure and available endpoints

+3. **Architecture Design**
-3. **Architecture Design**: Designed the overall architecture and decided on monorepo structure for code organization
+   - Designed the overall architecture and decided on monorepo structure for code organization

+4. **Backend First**
-4. **Backend First**: Implemented MCP server with all tools and deployed it to Cloudflare Workers
+   - Implemented MCP server with all tools and deployed it to Cloudflare Workers

+5. **Frontend Development**
-5. **Frontend Development**: Developed UI and MCP client to connect to the deployed MCP server, integrating LLM orchestration
+   - Developed UI and MCP client to connect to the deployed MCP server
+   - Integrated LLM orchestration

 This phased approach allowed for incremental testing and validation at each stage.

+---

 ### 🔮 Future Improvements